Roof Replacement Cost in Akron, OH: 2026 Local Guide

 Akron offers below-average roofing costs with a competitive contractor market.
 Summit County's lake effect influence from Lake Erie creates significant snow and ice conditions, and the city's older housing stock presents frequent surprises.

-In Akron, OH, the typical roof replacement cost project costs $8,280–$11,040 (for a 2,000 sq ft home).
-Akron is significantly below the national average, one of the more competitive markets in the region.
+In Akron, OH, the typical roof replacement cost project costs $11,110–$18,180 (for a 2,000 sq ft home).
+With a continental with lake effect influence climate, Akron is near the national average, consistent with regional averages.

 Midpoint estimates for typical project size at Akron local labor rates.
 Actual costs vary by project scope and contractor.